daviesdevyt/daviesdevyt/README.md

 Backend web developer
 ---------------------

-I have been coding for about 4+ years now and I have found a real passion for backend development with python (Django, Flask, FastAPI) and JavaScript (Express JS)
+I have been coding for about 6+ years now and I have found a real passion for backend development with python (Django, Flask, FastAPI) and JavaScript (Express JS)

 * 🌍  I'm based in Nigeria
 * ✉️  You can contact me at [daviesnzan@gmail.com](mailto:daviesnzan@gmail.com)
-* 🧠  I'm learning C#
+* 🧠  I'm learning Devops
 ### Skills

 <p align="left">